kapp7/app/_pages/terms.md

 The determination of what constitutes Invalid Activity under this policy will be made at FanZone’s sole discretion.
 If any Invalid Activity is detected, the account will be immadiately suspended for further verification.

+Selling iKPOP diamonds is prohibited and will result in diabling the account and deducting the diamonds from the results.

 **Changes to This Terms and Conditions**

 We may update our Terms and Conditions from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Terms and Conditions on this page.